pammypoor/pammypoor/README.md

 # Hi there, I'm Pammy Poor
+### Softarwe Developer from California
 ## About Me
-I'm a recent college graduate of Computer Science from California State University, Long Beach with experience in full-stack development.
+I'm a graduate of Computer Science from California State University, Long Beach with experience in full-stack development.
 I'm always up for learning new technologies and languages.

 ## Contact Me
 You can reach me at pammypoor@gmail.com